tracebin/tracebin-ruby/README.md

 ### Storage and Reporting Strategy

 Multiple threads are storing information in a thread-safe array.
 Every minute or so, we need to access that array, empty it, and send it to our service.
+If that data transfer fails (i.e., the response is not successful), that payload is simply re-added to the array and will be transmitted with the next try.